iotbzh/DEPRECATED_qml_radio_plugin/README.md

  The <strong>AM/FM Radio QML Plugin</strong> provides a simple interface for detecting, initializing, and using AM/FM radio devices within QML code.
 It ships a sample QML application for demonstration purposes.

  It intends to support multiple radio chipsets, and the ALSA/PulseAudio audio backends.
- Currently, it only supports <strong>Realtek RTL2832U-based chipsets</strong>, and the ALSA audio backend.
+ Currently, it only supports <strong>Realtek RTL2832U-based chipsets</strong>.
 For this purpose, it heavily depends on the RTL-SDR library.

 ![QMLRadioPlugin screenshots](http://www.tarnyko.net/repo/qmlradio_plugin.png)